 Mainstreet Brass is also on the forefront of discovering new repertoire for the brass quintet.
 The group actively commissions arrangements and new literature from leading composers from around the world to enhance its own concert programs and expand the brass quintet repertoire.

-The Mainstreet Brass spirit creates a contagious on stage energy from the opening downbeat to the final chord — a memorable experience that’s enthusiastically shared with others.
+The Mainstreet Brass spirit creates a captivating on stage energy from the opening downbeat to the final chord — a memorable experience that’s enthusiastically shared with others.

 Attend a Mainstreet Brass concert, and you’ll discover why its music making can be an uplifting, magical escape from the routine.